 Check out our website at www.nolamakerfaire.com.

 The New Orleans Mini Maker Faire is a celebration of the maker community in New Orleans and the surrounding region.
-The inaugural event was held on April 5, 2014, and was attended by over 1,000 people.
-As the event grows, our mission is to continue to seek out and showcase the culture of art, design, and Do-It-Yourself that has made New Orleans one of America’s unique cities.
+The inaugural event in 2014 was attended by over 1,000 people, and our 2015 event hosted 2,300 attendees.
+As the event grows, our mission is to continue to seek out and showcase the culture of art, design, and Do-It-Yourself that has made New Orleans one of America’s most unique cities.

 The New Orleans Mini Maker Faire is fortunate to have the Bricolage Academy as its sponsor and non-profit beneficiary.
 Bricolage is a New Orleans public charter school whose mission is to advance educational equity and create innovators who change the world.
 Any proceeds from the New Orleans Mini Maker Faire will benefit Bricolage Academy’s operations during their initial growth stage.